awsdocs/aws-cdk-guide/v2/testing.md

 ------

 Many CloudFormation resources include serialized JSON objects represented as strings\.
 The `Match.serializedJson()` matcher can be used to match properties inside this JSON\.

 For example, Step Functions state machines are defined using a string in the JSON\-based [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html)\.
-We'll use `Match.serializedJson()` to make sure our initial state is the only step, again using nested matchers to apply different kinds of matching to different parts of the object\.
+We'll use `Match.serializedJson()` to make sure that our initial state is the only step\.
+Again, we'll use nested matchers to apply different kinds of matching to different parts of the object\.

 ------
 #### [ TypeScript ]